 Exercise a high degree of caution in Trinidad and Tobago because of the very high levels of serious crime, including violent crime.
-Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.
+Pay close attention to your personal security.
+Monitor the media for information about possible new safety or security risks.

 Safety and security.

-- Avoid downtown Port of Spain at night, as tourists have been robbed at gunpoint.
+- Avoid downtown Port of Spain at night – tourists have been robbed and/or assaulted at gunpoint.
+See

 - The hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services may occur.
 See

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination's entry or exit requirements.